HPetersen2/baby-tools-shop/readme.md

 2. Ensure Docker Desktop is running

+3. Configure line endings (Important for Windows users):
+   - Open `entrypoint.sh` in your text editor (VS Code recommended)
+   - Change line endings from CRLF to LF
+   - In VS Code: Click on "CRLF" in the bottom-right corner → Select "LF" → Save

-3. Build the Docker image:
+4. Build the Docker image:
 ```bash
 docker build -t <image-name> -f Dockerfile .
 ```

-4. Run the container:
+5. Run the container:
 ```bash
 docker run -it --rm -p <host-port>:<container-port> <image-name>
 ```

-5. Open your browser and navigate to `http://localhost:<host-port>`
+6. Open your browser and navigate to `http://localhost:<host-port>`

 **Example with specific values:**
 ```bash